 Photo Stick Self Adhesive Wall Decal

 Photo Stick is a removable adhesive fabric with a smooth, low gloss finish that can be mounted to any flat surface and re-positioned countless times while still retaining its adhesion without leaving a residue.
-It is water-resistant, doesn't tear or wrinkle, and can be illuminated with back-lighting, so it’s a great material for making removable wall graphics, wall decals, custom wall murals, borders, and more.
+It is water-resistant, doesn't tear or wrinkle, and is 99% opaque, so it's a great material for making removable wall graphics, wall decals, custom wall murals, borders, and more.
 Available in widths up to 60".

 Approx. longevity of up to 2 years outdoors or 20 years indoors.

 The adhesive is aggressive enought to stick well, even to some uneven surfaces, but as long as the adhesive is kept clean, it can be reapplied as often as necessary.
 Since it's a fabric, it's much more tear resistant than vinyl, which makes it great for die cut decals with delicate shapes that can tear when removed with normal vinyls.
 It's eco-friendly.

 It's not easy to remove large wall murals and reuse them because the panels tend to be so large that it's difficult to remove them and replace the release liner on the adhesive without getting it dirty or having it fold over on itself.
 It's a fabric so it can't be laminated, although laminates are not usually needed for most wall graphics, but it would be for countertop use.
 Like all self adhesive products, when applying to painted surfaces, if the paint does not have good adhesion to the wall, it can pull the paint off when removed.
 Not only does this make repainting necessary, but also prevents the decal from being reused, so it's best to test walls before applying the material.